Drakynfly/FaerieDataSystemPublic/README.md

 ## Engine Plugin Dependencies
 These default plugins are forcibly enabled by FDS:

-### StructUtils
-  - Immensely useful utility plugin.
-There is no reason people should be mad for me requiring this.

 ### GameplayTagsEditor
   - Prerequisite for making children of FGameplayTag.